andreasbergstrm/Data-science-salary-prediction/README.md

 ## EDA

 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below is a highlight of the distribution of which sector data scientists in this sample works in.
+Below is a highlight of the distribution of which sectors data scientists in this sample works in.

 ![](sector_dist.png)